-"The notion of stable equilibrium is normally a false analogy to choose when constructing a theory to explain the changes in a social system.
-What is wrong with the stable equilibrium assumption as applied to social reality is the very idea that a social process follows a direction - though it might move toward it in a circuitous way toward a position which in some sense or other can be described as a state of equilibrium between forces. [...] on the contrary, in the normal case there is no such tendency toward automatic self-stabilization in the social system.
+Myrdal G., 1957, Economic Theory and Under-Developed Regions "The notion of stable equilibrium is normally a false analogy to choose when constructing a theory to explain the changes in a social system.
+What is wrong with the stable equilibrium assumption as applied to social reality is the very idea that a social process follows a direction [...] toward a position which in some sense or other can be described as a state of equilibrium between forces. [...] on the contrary, in the normal case there is no such tendency toward automatic self-stabilization in the social system.
 The system is by itself not moving toward any sort of balance between forces but is constantly on the move away from such a situation.

 In the normal case a change does not call forth countervailing changes but, instead, supporting changes, which move the system in the same direction as the first change but much further.
-Because of such circular causation a social process tends to become cumulative and often to gather speed at an accelerating rate" Kapp KW., 1963, History of Economic Thought, Barnes e Noble p.
+Because of such circular causation a social process tends to become cumulative and often to gather speed at an accelerating rate" Kapp W.K., 1963, History of Economic Thought, Barnes e Noble p.
 417 The notion of cumulative causation is introduced by MYRDAL to criticize the idea of a stable equilibrium, keystone in neo-classical economics in general and international trade theory in particular.
 Circular cumulative causation = positive feedback loops

-MYRDAL:
+Myrdal: